AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/vcore/03_Overview_Azure_OpenAI/README.md

 If the solution requires other more task specific AI features, then one of the other Foundry Tools should be considered.

-### Azure AI Studio

-Azure AI Studio is a web portal that brings together multiple Azure AI-related services into a single, unified development environment.

-Specifically, Azure AI Studio combines:

-- The model catalog and prompt flow development capabilities of Azure Machine Learning service.

-- The generative AI model deployment, testing, and custom data integration capabilities of Azure OpenAI service.
+### Microsoft Foundry

+Microsoft Foundry is a unified Azure platform for building and deploying generative AI applications.
+It provides developers with an integrated environment that combines models, tools, and infrastructure in one place.

+**Key capabilities:**

+- Access to a comprehensive model catalog with models from OpenAI, Meta, and other providers
+- Interactive playgrounds for testing and refining AI applications
+- Built-in evaluation and monitoring tools for quality assurance
-- Integration with Foundry Tools for speech, vision, language, document intelligence, and content safety.
+- Integration with Foundry Tools for speech, vision, language, document intelligence, and content safety

-Azure AI Studio enables teams to collaborate efficiently and effectively on AI projects, such as developing custom copilot applications that use large language models (LLMs).
+- Collaboration features for teams working on AI projects

+Microsoft Foundry is designed for building custom copilot applications and other solutions powered by large language models (LLMs).

 ![Microsoft AI Foundry screenshot](images/Microsoft_AI_Foundry_2025_11_30.png)

-Tasks accomplished using Azure AI Studio include:
+**Common workflows in Microsoft Foundry:**

-- Deploying models from the model catalog to real-time inferencing endpoints for client applications to consume.
+- Deploy models from the catalog to real-time inferencing endpoints
-- Deploying and testing generative AI models in an Azure OpenAI service.
+- Build and test generative AI applications using interactive playgrounds
-- Integrating data from custom data sources to support a retrieval augmented generation (RAG) approach to prompt engineering for generative AI models.
+- Implement retrieval augmented generation (RAG) by integrating custom data sources
-- Using prompt flow to define workflows that integrate models, prompts, and custom processing.
+- Evaluate model performance and application quality
-- Integrating content safety filters into a generative AI solution to mitigate potential harms.
+- Add content safety filters to mitigate potential harms
-- Extending a generative AI solution with multiple AI capabilities using Foundry Tools.
+- Extend applications with additional AI capabilities from Foundry Tools